-Labradoodles can differ in appearance dependant on their parents and their size.
-The breed size may vary dependant on whether the poodle parent is a miniature, medium or a standard poodle.
+Labradoodles can differ in appearance depending on whether the poodle parent is a miniature, medium or a standard poodle.

-All Labradoodles tend to have a shaggy coat which is inherited from the poodle side of the breed but can vary in texture, from soft, wavy and flat hair to a curlier and frizzier coat.
-The breed can also have a variety of patterns and colours include:
+All Labradoodles tend to have a shaggy coat which is inherited from the poodle side of the breed but can vary in texture; from soft, wavy and flat hair to a curlier and frizzier coat.
+The breed can also have a variety of patterns and colours, including:

 Labradoodles can be strong swimmers and enjoy being in the water.
-The breed is generally known for being amongst one of the most intelligent dog breeds, they can be energetic, easily trainable, friendly but protective of their family.
+The breed is generally known for being amongst the most intelligent dog breeds.
+They can be energetic, easily trainable and friendly, but protective of their family.
 They usually get along well with other animals and children but can be shy or cautious around strangers.